 Go to Total amount of other deductions against PSI in the next column.

 Add up the total amount of payments made to associates for principal work.
-Write the amount at \mathbf{K} item $\mathbf{P1}$.
+Write the total at \mathbf{K} item P1.

 TOTAL AMOUNT OF OTHER DEDUCTIONS AGAINST PSI

 Do you have other allowable deductions against your PSI?